The Best Grass Seed of 2024 for Overseeding in Spring

 Low Maintenance

 Keeping a lawn healthy and beautiful requires diligence and proper attention.
 Achieving a maintenance-free lawn isn’t possible, but home gardeners can reduce the amount of mowing, fertilizing, dethatching, and watering by choosing to overseed with a grass variety that grows well in the specific region.
-Generally, a low-growing grass variety, such as buffalo grass, requires fewer mowings than a tall-growing variety, such as fescue.
+Generally, a low-growing grass variety, such as centipede grass, requires fewer mowings than a tall-growing variety, such as fescue.

 If watering the lawn is a particularly tedious task, a drought-tolerant variety, such as Bermuda grass, is among the best options for a low-maintenance yard in warm, sunny climates.
 What is considered low maintenance in one region may be high maintenance in another, so consider choosing a variety that’s well suited or native to the area.